Asymmetric Tunneling of Bose-Einstein Condensates: Conclusion

 \section{Conclusion}

 Through several examples, we have demonstrated the asymmetric tunneling of a BEC through asymmetric potentials in 1D.
-This is in contrast to the case of non-interacting particles described by the Schr\"{o}dinger equation where tunneling has the left-right symmetry even for asymmetric barriers, as we have rigorously proven.
+This is in contrast to the case of non-interacting particles described by the Schr\"{o}dinger equation, where the tunneling probability respects left-right symmetry even for asymmetric barriers, as has been rigorously proven.

-There is much room to optimize barrier shapes and scattering length to boost asymmetry to steer dynamics of BEC, which is a direct expansion upon efforts to optimize scattering length to control transmission \cite{manju2018quantum}.
-This may enable atomtronic diodes \cite{daley2015towards} and facilitate BEC driven interferometers \cite{manju2020atomic}.
+For future work, there is much room to optimize barrier shapes and scattering length to boost tunneling asymmetry in order to steer the dynamics of a BEC; this is a natural and direct extension of efforts to optimize scattering length to control transmission \cite{manju2018quantum}.
+This approach may enable atomtronic diodes \cite{daley2015towards}, facilitate BEC driven interferometers \cite{manju2020atomic}, and gravimetry~\cite{schach_tunneling_2022}.
+The analytic treatment in Sec.~\ref{sec:analytic} suggests at least three strategies for obtaining large tunneling asymmetry already in the weak-interaction regime: (a) large tunneling asymmetry may naturally be obtained when a relatively small number of quantum states participate in the dynamics, (b) tunneling asymmetry is enhanced when the tunneling rate, potential asymmetry, and BEC interaction strength are all comparable, in appropriate units, and (c) tunneling asymmetry is enhanced for fast, repeated tunneling back and forth through a barrier as compared to a slow single pass.

 Asymmetric tunneling also suggests a new approach for experimental implementation of synthetic gauge fields \cite{galitski_artificial_2019, aidelsburger_artificial_2018}.
 Gauge fields are the building blocks of the Standard Model.
 Their unique physics have opened new horizons in topological quantum matter and technology, attracting a significant effort to engineer gauge fields in the laboratory.
 The complexity of the current experimental setups results from the assumption that tunneling is symmetric \cite{aidelsburger_artificial_2018, galitski_artificial_2019}.
 The presented asymmetric tunneling dynamics suggests a simpler implementation: At the bottom of a deep ring-shaped trap, arrange several asymmetric barriers while preserving their orientation, such that the vertical side of one triangular barrier abuts the angled side of the next triangle (similar to Fig.~\ref{fig:method3potential}).
 This trap should exhibit a strong left-right asymmetry in the transmission probability, thereby inducing a chiral motion into the BEC.
 This is a signature of synthetic gauge fields, with the chiral current appearing as if it were induced by a magnetic field.